 If you find yourself doing a cheap job or even a “freebie” just because you want to photograph a really nice property, then you may need a reality check.
 Simply put, if you’re a good enough photographer that a client is even considering letting you photograph a really high-end property, then you’re worth good money, and you should be charging it.
 Have confidence in your work and your value.

 Charging a fee shows the client that, regardless of your skill level, your time is still valuable, and you should be respected as a fellow professional.
 To clients, shooting for free can bring with it the stigma that you are just a hobbyist who is desperate to make a few bucks sooner or later (and the client is happy with letting it be “later”).

-For those of you who are just barely starting out, and are considering doing your first job for free or a low fee, be sure that you’re only offering this “introductory price” for one or two properties at most.
+For those of you who are just barely starting out, and are considering doing your first job for free or a low fee, be sure that you’re only offering this “introductory real estate photography pricing” for one or two properties at most.
 However, avoid committing to multiple properties at a discount.
 Simply put, if you’re new to the business, you might vastly underestimate how much time it takes you to complete each project.
 This will only lead to major frustrations when you wind up making less than minimum wage, and also if the client doesn’t receive their photos in a timely manner.